Medically reviewed by Drugs.com. Last updated on Feb 1, 2022.

 - Invert the syringe and push the plunger until all air bubbles have been expelled.

 - Choose an injection site in the lower abdominal area, preferably around, but staying at least one inch away from the navel.
 Choose a different injection site each day to minimize local irritation.
-Use the second alcohol swab to clean the skin at the injection site and allow alcohol to dry.
+Use a second alcohol swab to clean the skin at the injection site and allow alcohol to dry.
 Gently pinch up the skin surrounding the site of injection.

 - Inject the prescribed dose as directed by your doctor, nurse or pharmacist.